John Ridgely: Early years

 Ridgely was born in Chicago, Illinois, the son of John Ridgely Rea.
-Ridgely's elementary schooling was in Hinsdale, Illinois, and he attended Kemper Military School in Boonville, Missouri.
-He also attended Stanford University before his debut in movies.
+He completed his elementary schooling was in Hinsdale, Illinois, and he attended Kemper Military School in Boonville, Missouri.
+He also studied at Stanford University before making his movie debut.

 Film

 He appeared in the 1946 Humphrey Bogart film The Big Sleep as blackmailing gangster Eddie Mars and had a pivotal role as a suffering heart patient in the film noir Nora Prentiss (1947).
 His most prominent other roles were his top-billed part as the bomber captain in Howard Hawks's Air Force and as real-life fighter pilot Tex Hill in 1945's God is My Co-Pilot.

 The Chicago-born actor appeared in a large number of other films, particularly for Warner Bros., in the 1930s and 1940s.

+Freelancing after 1948, Ridgely continued to essay general-purpose parts until he left films in 1953.